lindatarod85/lindatarod85/README.md

 # Hi there, I'm Linda! 👋

-I'm a Frontend Developer based in Norway.
-Recently graduated from Noroff.
-I'm passionate about creating user-friendly and sustainable websites.

 ## About Me

-- 🎓 Graduated from Noroff as a frontend developer
+- 🎓 Graduated from Noroff as a frontend developer (2024)
-- 💻 Working as a Wordpress developer at Ahlin Novateur
+- 💻 Working as a Wordpress developer at Ahlin Novateur (since 2020)
+- 🌿 Passionate about making user-friendly and sustainable websites
 - 🌍 Based in Norway

-## Languages and Frameworks
+## Languages, Frameworks and Tools

 - HTML
 - CSS
 - Bootstrap
 - JavaScript
 - React
+- Wordpress
+- Adobe XD
+- Mailchimp
+- Google Analytics
+- Google Tag Manager
+- Search Console

 ## Get in Touch